ggobi/ggally/cran-comments.md

 ## Comments

-### 2017-5-24
+### 2017-6-2

-No revdep authors were emailed as it is only small bug fixes and url link fixes.
+No revdep authors were emailed as it is only small bug fixes, url link fixes, and new functions.

 Please let me know if there is anything I can do.
 Thank you for your time.